yazanabuashour/finch/README.md

 ## 🗄️ Database

 - [ ] Auto backup db
-- [ ] backfill health-related transactions to use the health category
 - [ ] resetting development db from production should change the user id to match the development user id

 ## 🛠️ Platform / Infra / CI/CD